ambarishbose/simple/demo.md

-This is the first line
+This is the first line.
+Demo change?

 This is the second line.
-This is amazing.
+Test change.

-This is the third line.
-I am awesome.
+This is the third line

 Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.